 Relationship with customers

 The Group is an independent power producer.
-Because of the special nature of electricity production and sales, its major customers are regional and provincial power grid companies, through which it sells the electricity generated by its power plants to power users and settles the transactions.
-The Group has been maintaining long-term and good customer relationships with the power grid companies in various locations where its power plants locate.
-During the year under review, the aggregate turnover attributable to the Group’s five largest customers (regional power grid companies) accounted for 71.71% of the Group’s total turnover.
+Because of the special nature of electricity production and sales, its major customers are regional and provincial power grid companies, power users and electricity sales companies.
+The Group has been maintaining long-term and good customer relationships with the power grid companies in various places where its power plants are located.
+During the year under review, the aggregate turnover attributable to the Group’s five largest customers (local power grid companies) accounted for 61.83% of the Group’s total turnover.

-The pace of market-oriented reform in the power industry has continued to accelerate in 2020.
+The pace of market-oriented reform in the power industry continued to accelerate in 2022.
 Adhering to the customer-centric principle, the Group strived to provide reliable and eco-friendly energy products and services.
 Leveraging opportunities brought by the reform, the Group has established direct connections with power users, built market awareness with a focus on users, understood their needs, and developed and provided them with value-added services.
 It has also continuously enhanced service standards for users to respond to their needs effectively.
 The Group strengthened cooperation with major customers and offered low-carbon products and services with higher value.
 On the basis of securing existing key customers, it continued to expand its business clientele.
 At the same time, the Group has actively participated in market-oriented direct electricity transactions, established and invested in electricity sales and distribution companies and electricity trading centers, expanded the user base through electricity sales companies as the platform to reach market users, and developed integrated intelligent energy and other projects.

 Relationship with suppliers

 The Group’s major suppliers are coal production and sales enterprises, while its coal-fired power plants purchase the majority of coal from neighboring coal production enterprises primarily under long-term contracts.
 The Group has been maintaining long-term and good relationships with major suppliers in order to ensure efficient coal procurement.
-During the year under review, the aggregate purchases from the Group’s five largest suppliers (for production materials like coal and consumables) accounted for approximately 52.53% of the Group’s total purchases.
-The Group will continue to explore different procurement channels to ensure the stability of coal supply.
+During the year under review, the aggregate purchases from the Group’s five largest suppliers (for production materials like coal and consumables) accounted for approximately 72.37% of the Group’s total purchases.
+The Group will continue to explore different procurement channels to ensure the stability of coal supply and prices.

-The Group also incorporates concepts and requirements of social responsibilities in supplier management, and clearly stipulates that materials must meet the relevant national environmental protection laws and standards while signing purchase contracts.
+The Group also incorporates concepts and requirements of social responsibilities in supplier management, and clearly stipulates that the materials must meet the relevant national environmental protection laws and standards while signing purchase contracts.
 The Group encourages suppliers to adopt its values and principles, thereby preventing excessive pollutant emission at source.